 Chinese New Year Food

 Chinese New Year Foods are very important to Chinese people.
-All family members come together to eat at this time.
-Chinese New Year foods are not only delicious but it is traditional to eat certain foods over this festival.
-Chinese Dumplings, Fish, Spring Rolls, Nian Gao are usually seen as delicious and eaten at this time.
-Our China Food Tours offer some great dining experiences as well as not-to-missed sites of china.
+All family members come together to eat at Spring Festival.
+Chinese New Year foods are not only delicious, but also steeped in tradition.
+Chinese dumplings, fish, spring rolls, and niangao are usually eaten at Chinese New Year.

-In Chinese, Fish sounds like "save more".
-Chinese People always like save more money at the end of year because they think if they save more, they can make more in the next year.
+In Chinese, "fish" sounds like 'surplus'.
+Chinese people always like to have a surplus at the end of the year, because they think if they have managed to save something at the end of the year, then they can make more in the next year.

 Lucky Sayings for Eating Fish